-Learn more about ylang ylang essential oil.
+Learn more about ylang ylang essential oil benefits.

 6. Grapefruit Essential Oil

-Ready for a refreshing boost to your creativity?
 There’s a theory that says introducing pleasant odors during attention-sensitive tasks is enough to have an effect on cognition, simply because the pleasant smell has elevated the person’s mood first.
 Under this theory, any aroma that an individual deems “pleasing” can give similar results.

 Furthermore, the link between scents and memory is well-established.
 Not only would specific scents help you remember things quicker, but it could also facilitate faster recall if you inhale the same scent you used during the memorization process.

 This principle could work the same way for evoking older memories, especially if they’re tied to a particular emotion.
-And although this theory isn’t substantiated yet, that shouldn’t stop anyone from trying to see if it could apply to their situation.
-But why grapefruit?
-And how does that tie in with creativity?

-Learn more about grapefruit essential oil.
+Learn more about grapefruit essential oil benefits.

 Pregnant and breastfeeding women should refrain from using essential oils as many have components that might be adverse to babies.
 Some essential oils are also natural emmenagogues, which promotes menstruation.
 While this effect is typically not strong enough to induce a miscarriage, complications might still occur which could endanger both the mother’s and the fetus’ lives.